zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 });
 ```

+A few things to note here.
+First is that everywhere we read the value an observable in the mapping function we wrapped it in a
+ko.pureComputed.
+This is important and we have documentation [here](portalfx-data-projections.md#data-shaping) that goes into the reasons why.

+The second thing is that rather than passing 'container' into the button constructor we passed `itemLifetime` which our mapping
+function receives as a parameter.
+This is a "child" lifetime manager that was automatically created for you by the mapInto function.
+Child lifetime managers have a lifetime that is at most the lifetime of their parent but importantly they can be disposed before their
+parent is disposed.
+When you know you have resources whose lifetime is shorter than that of the blade you can do
+`container.createChildLifetimeManager()` to create a child lifetime manager and pass that in to view model constructors or anywhere
+else a lifetime manager object is needed.
+When you know you are done with those resources you can explictly call `dispose()` on the
+child lifetime manager.
+If you forget the child lifetime manager will be disposed when it's parent is disposed to prevent memory leaks.

-In this example, when the value of an observable is read in the mapping function, it is wrapped in a `ko.pureComputed`.
-The `itemLifetime` child lifetime manager was sent to the mapping function as a parameter, instead of sending the `container` into the button constructor.
-It will be disposed when the associated object is removed from the source array.
-This means the button `ViewModel` will be disposed at the correct time, but it will still be in the section because the button has not been removed from the section's `children()` array.
+In the case of `map()` and `mapInto()` the item lifetime manager will be disposed when the associated object is removed from the source
+array.
+In the example above this means the button view model will be disposed at the correct time but notice the now disposed button
+view model will still be in the Section.
+Nobody has removed the button from the section's `children()` array.
+Fortunately extension

-Fortunately, callbacks can be registered with the lifetime manager to use when it is disposed by using the `registerForDispose` command, as in the following example.
+authors can register callbacks with the lifetime manager that are called when it's disposed using `registerForDispose`.
+To fix up
+the sample above we can do:

 ```ts
 let gridItems = this._view.items.mapInto(container, (itemLifetime, item) => {